Six Tips for Talking About Clean Meat

 Communicating about a brand-new product like clean meat can be difficult.
 Most of your audience has no preconceived ideas you can counter or build on, leaving you to come up with a strategy from scratch.
 It’s the mixed blessing of a blank page: fresh and full of opportunities, but providing no guidance about where to go.

 Clean meat is exotic and interesting.
-Starting conversations isn’t likely to be hard, but as Charles Duhigg says, “To change people’s diets, the exotic must be made familiar” (The Power of Habit).
+Starting conversations isn’t likely to be hard, but “to change people’s diets, the exotic must be made familiar” (Duhigg, 2014).
 Exotic makes people interested, but it doesn’t make them comfortable.

 To help you guide others from interested to comfortable, Faunalytics has put together this list of tips, based on our own research and others’.
 If you have any other suggestions, please add them in the comments!